marcoshidalgonunes/NetCoreSqlServer/README.md

-# NetCoreSqlServerStoredProcedures
+# NetCoreSqlServer
-Example of how to use SQL Server stored procedures with EF Core
+Example of an Web API using Entity Framework as ORM for SQL Server, including stored procedures calls.